Clex1o1/alexander/content/home.md

 ## Sooo...
 Back to <s>the Future</s> basics

 Hi!
-I'm Alexander Classen, a passionate full-stack developer from Germany, and this is my journey.
+I'm Alexander, a passionate full-stack developer from Germany, and this is my journey.
 The journey starts now.
 Fasten your seat belts and enjoy the ride!